-The structure of this work is as follows.
-The background information regarding CTQW and AQC is given in section \ref {sect:background}.
-The translation of CTQW to AQC is described in section \ref{sect:CTQW-AQC} where we further explain the irreconcilability in section \ref{sect:irrecon} and our proposed solution in section \ref{sect:m-qw-aqc} .
-The mapping of Grover to AQC as Adiabatic local search is summarized in section \ref{sect:adpt-ags}.
-We propose the catalyst Hamiltonian release mechanism in section \ref{sect:catrelease} and explore three coefficient functions for the catalyst Hamiltonian in section \ref{sect:catcoefficient}.
-The simulation results are discussed in section \ref{sect:experiment}.
-Finally our conclusion is given in section \ref{sect:conclude}.
+The outline of this work is as follows.
+The background information regarding CTQW and AQC is given in section \ref {sect:background} where the translation of CTQW to AQC is described in section \ref{sect:CTQW-AQC}.
+The irreconcilability issue that occurs during the translation is explained in section \ref{sect:irrecon} and our proposed solution is provided in section \ref{sect:m-qw-aqc}.
+The mapping of Grover search to AQC as an adiabatic local search is summarized in section \ref{sect:adpt-ags}.
+We propose and describe the catalyst Hamiltonian mechanism in section \ref{sect:catrelease} and determine the sluggish interval where it is employed.
+We further explore three coefficient functions of the catalyst Hamiltonian in section \ref{sect:catcoefficient}.
+The simulation results for proposed modifications are discussed in section \ref{sect:experiment}.
+Finally, our conclusions are given in section \ref{sect:conclude}.